pr0toshi/rateLimit/README.md

 rateLimit = amount in basis points relative to totalasseets in the contract for that token type to allow to leave the contract within t timeLimit. timeLimit = time in seconds to use as the window in which to track outflows to limit within.
 3600 restricts outflows to 00.01% * rateLimit within the last 1 hour.

+# Motivation
+This contract was designed to stop single transactions or small bursts to steal funds from contracts through hacks.
+By changing all public withdraw and transfer fns to a simple new fn that tracks outflow rates, hacks can be limited in severity giving teams the time to freeze contract outflows and upgrade.
 # Usage

 Simply import, inherit and swap publicly accessible transfer fns (both ETH and tokens) with the transferL fn.
 When using transferL the params required are the destination address, the amount in raw value (1*10 * * 18=1 ETH // 1*10 * * decimals for tokens), as well as the token contract address (supply address(0) / 0x0000000000000000000000000000000000000000 for ETH).